google/trillian/docs/storage/storage.md

 ![strata depth 8 tree](StratumDepth8.png "Stratum Depth 8")

-As it's hard to visualise the structure at scale with stratum depth 8, some examples of smaller depths might make things clearer.
+As it's hard to visualize the structure at scale with stratum depth 8, some examples of smaller depths might make things clearer.
 Though these are not supported by the current implementation the diagrams are much simpler.